syah1r/py-project-1/README.md

-# py-project-1
+# Video games sales analysis using Python

-Video games sales analysis using Python
+Analysis is made using multiple Python libraries such as NumPy, Pandas etc.